takanokage/knn-bench/README.md

 - Testing points  : 64
 - Dimension       : 3
 - K               : 32
+- no validation   : -v

+Currently the validation is done using a custom, exact, cpu implementation which is slow.
+Use `-v` to disable the validation when it takes too long.

 These arguments can be changed in `run.sh`.